iryonetwork/wwm/docs/windowsClinic.md

 1. Edit `frontendConfig.json` to include correct `clinicId` and `locationId`.
 2. Edit `.env` environment variables file for `docker-compose` it's included together with `docker-compose` in folders speciifc for Windows edition.
-    The .env files contain on default values for test Windows deployment connecting to staging environment.
+    The .env files contain default values for test Windows clinic deployment that is connecting to stagingcloud deployment.
+    The values that are not filled in and has to be added before running the clinic are:
+    *   `CLOUDSYMMETRIC_BASIC_AUTH_USERNAME` and `CLOUDSYMMETRIC_BASIC_AUTH_PASSWORD`.
+        It needs to be set to correct username and password setup for `cloudSymmetric` server endpoints at the chosen cloud deployment.
+    *   `AUTH_STORAGE_ENCRYPTION_KEY`
-    The only value not set-up at all is `AUTH_STORAGE_ENCRYPTION_KEY` that needs to be the same as at your chosen cloud deployment's `cloudAuth`.
+        It needs to be the same as at the chosen cloud deployment's `cloudAuth`.
 Otherwise `locatAuth` won't be able to decrypt received auth DB file.

 ## 6. Start clinic